Martin Luther advances to WIAA girls D3 final

 ASHWAUBENON – Emma Kallas scored 21 points as Martin Luther defeated Bloomer 56-38 in a WIAA Division 3 state girls basketball semifinal Thursday at the Resch Center.

-The Spartans (26-1) entered the tournament on a 24-game winning streak with their only loss on the season to Division 2 Beaver Dam.
-They advance to the state championship game against the winner of Wrightstown-Madison Edgewood.
+The Spartans (26-1) entered the tournament on a 24-game winning streak with their only loss on the season to unbeaten Division 2 power Beaver Dam.
+They advance to the state championship game to face Madison Edgewood on Saturday.

 The Blackhawks opened the game with 3 consecutive turnovers as Martin Luther opened a 9-1 lead it would never relinquish.
 The Spartans led 28-21 at the break and pulled away in the second half.